Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Total Outcome Logic

 The proof system that we defined for Total Outcome Logic is sound and complete.
 Soundness means that every triple that is derivable via the inference rules is semantically valid.
 We state this theorem below, and prove it in the appendix.

-\begin{theorem}[Soundness]\quad $ \vdash \triple{\varphi}{C}{\psi} \quad\implies\quad \vDash \triple{\varphi}{C}{\psi}. $ \end{theorem} Relative completeness means that any valid triple can be derived in our proof system, provided an oracle that decides semantic properties such as the implications used in the rule of \ruleref{rule:Consequence}{Consequence} and the assertion entailments used in the \ruleref{rule:Assume}{Assume} rule.
+\begin{theorem}[Soundness]\quad $ \vdash \triple{\varphi}{C}{\psi} \quad\implies\quad \vDash \triple{\varphi}{C}{\psi}. $ \end{theorem} Relative completeness means that any valid triple can be derived in our proof system, provided an oracle that decides semantic properties such as the implications used in the rule of \sruleref{Consequence} and the assertion entailments used in the \cruleref{Assume} rule.

 \begin{theorem}[Relative Completeness] \quad $ \vDash \triple{\varphi}{C}{\psi} \implies \vdash \triple{\varphi}{C}{\psi} $ \end{theorem}